elmarx/cooperative-cloud/README.md

 - your node should show up here: `KUBECONFIG=~/k3s.yaml kubectl get nodes`
 - the internal and external ip address of your node should match the wg0-ip-address: `KUBECONFIG=~/k3s.yaml kubectl describe node $MY_NODE_NAME`
 - run a shell and ping other pods: `KUBECONFIG=~/k3s.yaml kubectl run test-my-node --rm -i --tty --image wbitt/network-multitool --overrides='{"spec": { "nodeSelector": {"kubernetes.io/hostname": "$MY_NODE_NAME"}}}' -- bash`

+## Grafana dashboards

+We set up some Grafana dashboards to report on the state of the cluster.
+We did this by using Helm to install Victoria Metrics, which (unlike other installation methods) installs all the components needed, including Prometheus Node Exporter and Grafana, and sets up the dashboards for us.

+To install, follow the instructions [here](https://github.com/VictoriaMetrics/helm-charts/blob/master/charts/victoria-metrics-k8s-stack/README.md).
+In particular, install Helm the way the link indicates; trying to shortcut the process and installing Helm via `snap` leads to an incompatible version which can't handle the Helm chart involved.

+The [https://github.com/VictoriaMetrics/helm-charts/blob/master/charts/victoria-metrics-k8s-stack/values.yaml](Helm chart provided) needed a little tweaking for our purposes; the config file in question may be found in `modules/victoriametrics/values.yaml`.